Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 15 - BitTorrent.md

 - Integrity is maintained by including the **root hash of the Merkle Tree** of the file within the torrent file.
 - To check if a piece has been tampered with, the user must download the data and the necessary sibling hashes (the Merkle proof) to verify it against the Merkle root (each piece has one and can be verified when all the sub-layers are downloaded $R_1, R_2, ..., R_n$).

+>[!question] Question
+>Is the same piece of the file downloaded only form one peer or the sub-layers of it can be downloaded from different peers?
+And the integrity of the piece can be checked only when all of its sublayers are downloaded so we can calculate the root of the merkle tree and comparing with the one in the torrent file?

 ### III.
 Download and Contribution Mechanisms

 ![](../assets/Pasted%20image%2020251218094702.png)